Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Taxonomy of DL-based approaches for MTSAD

 \section{Taxonomy of DL-based approaches for MTSAD}

 This paper proposes a taxonomy for DL in MTSAD to provide a structured organization of the state-of-the-art, unifying the results from the analysis of 409 documents and 12 reviews or evaluation papers.
+The full list of categorized papers and reviews is available in the supplementary material of this paper.
+Figure \ref{fig:workflow} illustrates the paper screening process, resulting in 409 categorized papers from an initial pool of 898 screened documents.
 The following sections present the paper screening process and selection criteria, publication trends in the research field and the proposed taxonomy in detail.
-The full list of selected documents and reviews is available at the supplementary material of this paper.